 Big Brothers Big Sisters of Island County (BBBSIC) is preparing for the 2020 Festival of Trees with some distinct creativity.
 Due to COVID-19 and necessary safety precautions, Festival of Trees will look a bit different this year but will be full of the same holiday cheer.
 This annual event raises over half of the annual budget for BBBSIC and needs community support this year more than ever.

 Festival of Trees will host a LIVE VIRTUAL event on December 4, 2020 including the live auction of decorated trees and wreaths, which will be delivered to supporting businesses and families.
 A week-long silent auction, culminating on December 4th will showcase a variety of local treasures.
-Specific activities for the weekend event are still to be determined.
 Local businesses are encouraged to donate auction items to support Big Brothers Big Sisters of Island County.
+The traditional Community Day event will take place on Saturday Dec 5th, 1pm-3pm at the Elks Lodge.
+While viewing the trees, masks will be mandatory and social distancing rules will apply.
+Fraser’s Gourmet Hideaway will be providing dinners, complete with appetizer, entrée and dessert for the night of the Live Auction.
+Ordering with options for pick up or delivery will be available on the Festival of Trees website, which will go live on November 4th.

 Executive Director, Tiffany Scribner says, “We’re truly excited for this year’s Festival.
 These are strange times, but we are determined to host a successful event to raise both money and awareness for the youth on Whidbey Island.”